Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	ScopedTensorEngine<ms::cpu> tensorEngineCpu;
 	ScopedTensorEngine<ms::gpu> tensorEngineGpu;
 	```
 	Next I defined a variable which will represent a CUDA stream.
 A CUDA Stream is a sequence of operations that are performed in order on the GPU device.
 Streams can be run in independent concurrent in-order queues of execution, and operations in different streams can be interleaved and overlapped.
-This variable is nessary
+This variable is necessary for using other MShadow abstractions.
 	```
    ms::Stream<ms::gpu>* computeStream = ms::NewStream<ms::gpu>(true, false, -1);
 	```